EnergySystemsModellingLab/MUSE_OS/docs/inputs/correlation_files.rst

      - ...

 Variable
-    This is the variable that you would like to use in the regression for electricity demand.
+    This is the variable that you would like to use in the regression for the service demand.

 RegionName
     This is the region that the data applies to.
-This must correlate with the regions set in the rest of your input files and toml file.
+This must correlate with the regions set in the rest of your input files, as well as the toml file.

 Unit
     This unit can be whatever you like, however they must be consistent across all input files.

 2010, 2011, ...
-    This is the actual data per year of the simulation.
+    This is the quantity of the variable per year of the simulation.

 Regression Parameters
 ---------------------

 In the regression parameters file, it is necessary to state the parameters of the regression.
-This can be obtained from your own dataset, where you regress electricity demand against GDP PPP and populaiton, for example.
+This can be obtained from your own dataset, where you regress the service demand against GDP PPP and populaiton, for example.

 An example file is shown below: